Our Intentionality Laid Bare

 “All I can say is that on this earth there are pestilences and there are victims — and as far as possible one must refuse to be on the side of the pestilence.” — Albert Camus, 1947

-We’ve unlocked this edition of the newsletter, normally available only to Premium subscribers.
+We’ve unlocked this edition of the newsletter, normally available only to Ampersand Guild subscribers.
 If you enjoy it, please share it and consider joining the growing community of subscribers:

-In the past year, we’ve seen a number of epidemic-related books of the past surface as relevant again.
+In the past couple of years, we’ve seen a number of epidemic-related books of the past surface as relevant again.
 Decades or even centuries old, their lessons hold relevance for us even in the modern era.

 One common thread?
 Intentionality.